 The Traitors’ Jade shares heartbreaking family tragedy: ‘They were both found dead’

-The Traitors’ Jade Scott has shared details of a heartbreaking family tragedy as she revealed her mother and sibling were found dead when she was a teenager.
+The Traitors’ Jade Scott has shared details of a heartbreaking family tragedy as she revealed her mother and half-sister were found dead when she was a teenager.

 As the final eight players were thrown a dinner party by host Claudia Winkleman, each one revealed their motivation to join the game and opened up about their lives before the show.